ejmaller7/Vehicle-Builder/README.md

   ## Tests
   ```
-  node index.js (Make sure you are in the dist folder by changing directory to the dist folder)
+  node index.js - Ensure that you have run npm run build before this, and also ensure you are in the correct directory by typing the command cd dist
   ```

   ## Questions